Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ~~~~~~~~~~~~

 - If revoked successfully, the credential status MUST change to ``Revoked`` (see :ref:`CIS-4-functions-credentialStatus`).
+- The message to be signed is produced in the following way:
+    - Start with the bytes of the domain separation string ``WEB3ID:REVOKE``.
+    - Append ``RevocationDataHolder`` bytes from the input parameter.
 - The ``RevokeCredentialHolderParam``'s ``signing_data`` MUST include a nonce to protect against replay attacks.
   The holders's nonce is sequentially increased every time a revocation request is successfully executed.
   The function MUST only accept a ``RevokeCredentialHolderParam`` if it has the next nonce following the sequential order.
-- The revocation MUST fail if:
+- The revocation MUST fail if any of the following conditions are met:
     - The credential ID is not present in the registry.
     - The credential status is not one of ``Active`` or ``NotActivated`` (see :ref:`CIS-4-functions-credentialStatus`).
     - The credential is not holder-revocable.